atjaoan/dvstar_thesis/README.md

 sorted list of _k_-mers.
 This enables VLMCs to be constructed on even very large genomes, as well as collections of sequences.

-This repository deals only with the task of constructing the VLMC, for scoring of sequences, or similarities between two VLMCs, please see the [pst-classifier-seqan repository](https://github.com/Schlieplab/PstClassifierSeqan).
+This repository deals mainly with the task of constructing the VLMC, for scoring of sequences, or most similarities between two VLMCs, please see the [pst-classifier-seqan repository](https://github.com/Schlieplab/PstClassifierSeqan).

 ## Publication